 - At the Intersection of Public Health and Transportation: Promoting Healthy Transportation Policy, by the American Public Health Association.
 Published in 2009.

 Land Use and Community Design

-- NEW Healthy Planning: An evaluation of comprehensive and sustainability plans addressing public health, by the American Planning Association.
+- Healthy Planning: An evaluation of comprehensive and sustainability plans addressing public health, by the American Planning Association.
 Published in 2012.